 Saro channeled those experiences into his recently-released Boy Afraid EP.
 The work layers stark, seething pop production as a vessel for his quicksilver falsetto, processing experience through cracked defiance and, as on single "Sky Doesn't Blue," breathless sorrow and vulnerability.

 The song, whose visual is premiering on Noisey today, unpacks the death of Saro's best friend and confronting the emotional collapse he experienced in the wake of her loss.
 The video is the first in a series to be released this month tied to the demons he reckons with across the EP.

-It's a striking, gorgeously shot work helmed by director Merlin Camozzi that underscore's the track's emotional turmoil with sleek modern dance cut with darker interpretive choreography; we see Saro lithe and shirtless, cast in shadow as he's dragged, pushed, and pulled by a crush of bodies from which he struggles to break free.
-"The sky doesn't blue like it used to / I'm not on your team anymore," his voice quivers as he falls to his knees.
+It's a striking, gorgeously shot work helmed by director Merlin Camozzi and producer Linda Christina Riedmann that underscores the track's emotional turmoil with sleek modern dance cut with darker interpretive choreography; we see Saro lithe and shirtless, cast in shadow as he's dragged, pushed, and pulled by a crush of bodies from which he struggles to break free.
+"The sky doesn't blue like it used to / I'm not in a dream anymore," his voice quivers as he falls to his knees.
 Watching it, it's hard not to do the same.